 Before 2017, landlords could deduct the interest they paid on their buy-to-let mortgages from their taxes.
 This tax relief is slowly being phased out, and from April 2020 mortgage interest will no longer be deductible.
 However, you will be able to claim for a 20% tax credit on the interest you pay.

 Find your best buy-to-let mortgage

-You can compare buy-to-let mortgages with MoneySuperMarket’s mortgage comparison tool to help you get a better idea of how much the buy-to-let monthly mortgage repayments might cost you.
-Enter how much of a loan you’ll need and how much the property you’re looking to buy is valued at to compare buy-to-let mortgage quotes.
-You can also filter by “interest only” and “capital and interest” to see how this affects monthly repayment costs.
+You can compare buy-to-let mortgages with MoneySuperMarket’s mortgage comparison tool to help you get a better idea of what your monthly costs might be.
+Enter the value of the loan you’ll need and the price of the property you’re looking to buy to compare buy-to-let mortgage quotes.
+You can also filter by ‘interest only’ and ‘capital and interest’ to see how this affects monthly repayment costs.

-Each quote will also show the maximum loan-to-value – max LTV – the lender would be prepared to offer you, helping you to see whether or not you’d be able to afford taking out a mortgage on a second property, or whether you’d need to save up more of a deposit.
+Each quote will also show the maximum loan-to-value rate – the size of the mortgage as a percentage of the value of the property – that the lender would be prepared to offer you.
+This way, you’ll know whether or not you’d be able to afford taking out a mortgage on a second property, or whether you’d need to save up for a larger deposit.

 Buy-to-let mortgage quotes can help you when you first start thinking about whether you’re ready to purchase a rental property, but you’ll still need to get an agreement in principle – and then a firm mortgage offer – to know if you can take out a buy-to-let mortgage, and at what interest rate.

 This will require lenders to look at your credit history and financial situation, and it may affect the mortgage rate you’re officially offered – and whether you’ll be able to take out a buy-to-let mortgage at all.